 Fundamental Values and Beliefs

 1. Respect is the cornerstone of all our interactions and behaviors.
-We acknowledge the dignity and worth of one another and strive never to diminish another by our conduct or attitudes.
+We acknowledge the dignity and worth of each student and ensure they will have the opportunities to interact within their communities to the greatest extent possible.